nil9/Product-Analytics-case-study/README.md

 ## Output
 Please visualize all your findings / reasoning in an appropriate way.
 Consolidate all your findings into a short (5-10min) PPT / Google Slides Presentation.
 Imagine this will be aimed at the Product Leadership Team.
-You will present these slides during your technical interview.